jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 [Repealed]

 ### 102 Appeals against decisions of Commissioner
-(1) Where the Commissioner disallows an objection made under section 90, the objector may appeal to a Family Court against that decision.
+(1) Where the Commissioner disallows an objection made under section 90, the objector may appeal to the Family Court against that decision.
 (2) The appeal must be lodged within 2 months after the date upon which notice of disallowance of the objection is given to the objector by or on behalf of the Commissioner.
 (3) Subject to section 125, the parties to the appeal are the objector and the Commissioner.
 (4) A court hearing such an appeal may make such order as it considers appropriate in relation to the decision to which the appeal relates, including an order confirming or varying the decision.
 (5) When an order is made by a court under this section, the Commissioner shall, as soon as practicable, take such action as is necessary to give effect to the decision (whether by amending any assessment or otherwise).

 ### 103 Appeals against assessments
-(1) Where the Commissioner disallows in whole or in part an objection made under section 91 to an assessment, the objector may appeal to a Family Court against the assessment.
+(1) Where the Commissioner disallows in whole or in part an objection made under section 91 to an assessment, the objector may appeal to an office of the Family Court against the assessment.
 (2) The appeal must be lodged within 2 months after the date upon which notice of disallowance of the objection is given to the objector by or on behalf of the Commissioner.
 (3) Subject to section 125, the parties to the appeal are the objector and the Commissioner.
-(4) A Family Court hearing an appeal under this section shall make such order correcting the assessment to which the appeal relates as the circumstances require.
+(4) When hearing an appeal under this section, the Family Court must make such order correcting the assessment to which the appeal relates as the circumstances require.
-(5) When a Family Court makes an order under this section, the Commissioner shall, as soon as practicable, take such action as is necessary to give effect to the decision (whether by amending the assessment or otherwise).
+(5) When the Family Court makes an order under this section, the Commissioner shall, as soon as practicable, take such action as is necessary to give effect to the decision (whether by amending the assessment or otherwise).
 (6) In subsequently making any assessment in relation to a person affected by the assessment that was objected to, the Commissioner shall act on the basis of the decision of the court to the extent to which it is applicable.

 **Appeals in relation to determinations**

 ### 103A Appeal in relation to determination or decision under subpart 3 of Part 5A
-(1) A payee or a liable person may appeal to a Family Court against— (a) a determination made by the Commissioner under subpart 3 of Part 5A; or (b) a decision made under that subpart to refuse to make a determination.
+(1) A payee or a liable person may appeal to the Family Court against— (a) a determination made by the Commissioner under subpart 3 of Part 5A; or (b) a decision made under that subpart to refuse to make a determination.
-(2) An appeal under this section must be lodged within— (a) 2 months after the date on which the determination or decision is made; or (b) any further time that a Family Court may allow on application made before or after the expiration of that period.
+(2) An appeal under this section must be lodged within— (a) 2 months after the date on which the determination or decision is made; or (b) any further time that the Family Court may allow on application made before or after the expiration of that period.
 (3) The parties to an appeal are—
   (a) the appellant; and
   (b) the other party to the proceedings before the Commissioner resulting in the determination or decision; and